Craftidore/shale/README.md

 # Craftidore's Shale

-Shale: A sway-based Fedora distribution for Craftidore's personal use.
+Shale: A hyprland-based Fedora distribution for Craftidore's personal use.
 Named after a rock because Fedora Atomic distributions used to all be named after rocks.

 Based on wayblueorg/wayblue's hyprland/hyprland-nvidia ever since ublue's sway-nvidia got deprecated.